kleijnweb/swagger-bundle/README.md

 ## Amending Your Swagger Document

 SwaggerBundle adds some standardized behavior, this should be reflected in your Swagger document.
-Instead of doing this manually, you can use the 'swagger:document:amend' command.
+Instead of doing this manually, you can use the `swagger:document:amend` command.

+## Generating Resource Classes

+SwaggerBundle can generate classes for you based on your Swagger resource definitions.
+You can use the resulting classes as DTO-like objects for your services, or create Doctrine mapping config for them.

+See `app/console swagger:generate:resources --help` for more details.

 ## Functional Testing Your API